CedricNdong/HR-Association/README.md

 # webapp
-connecting Spring Boot to a provides API with Spring Boot
+connecting a Backend to a provides API with Spring Boot